(Jump to Harrogate

 thought to wildlife.
 That's probably why the UK has become one of

 the most nature-depleted countries in the world.
-Road-building is a
+Now, there is a

-very effective way to divide and degrade wildlife sites, and kill
+Road-building is a very effective way to divide and degrade

-When we damage natural environments, we're ruining them for the
+wildlife sites.
+When we damage natural environments, we're ruining

-animals and birds that live there, but for ourselves too.
+them for the animals and birds that live in them, but for ourselves

 reason why a Harrogate relief road is a terrible idea.